A fascinating history

 The Manor's history since the 1500 's

-The Manor Mauritzberg, originally known as Björsätter, dates back to the 1500 century.
-It belonged, as several other farms in the parish, Birger Nilsson Grip.
-The farms were handed over to the son, the Councisman Mauritz Birgersson Grip, who died in 1592.
-During his time the castle’s northern wing was built.
-His daughter Ebba, married to Privy Council Svante Banér, inherited the estate and named it after his father.
+The Manor House Mauritzberg, originally known as Björsätter, dates back to the 1500´s.
+It belonged, as several other properties in the parish, to Birger Nilsson Grip.
+The properties were handed over to his son, the Councilman Mauritz Birgersson Grip, who died in 1592.
+During his time the Manor House’s northern wing was built.
+His daughter Ebba, married to Privy Council Svante Banér, inherited the estate and named it after her father.

 Few mansions have such a stately location as Mauritzberg, which stands on a beautiful cliff at Bråviken, with views of water and blue forests.
-Mauritzberg’s location at Bråviken was very readily available for centuries, when the journeys went faster at sea than to land.
-Despite its favorable position, Mauritzberg has never been a military fortress.
+Mauritzberg’s location at Bråviken was very readily available for centuries, when the journeys went faster at sea than at land.
+Despite its favourable position, Mauritzberg has never been a military fortress.

-The castle was burned down by the Russians in 1719, but was re-built by Count Claes Ekeblad, the grandson of Hägerstjärnas.
+The Manor House was burnt down by the Russians in 1719, but was re-built by Count Claes Ekeblad, the grandson of Hägerstjärnas.
 He was married to Hedvig Mörner of Morlanda.
-The castle was completed in 1725 and looks essentially the same today.
+The building was completed in 1725 and looks essentially the same today.

-The castle’s architectural adorations are attributed to Carl Hårleman (1700-1753).
-On the bridge railing are beautiful iron urns with the initials H E S R. It means Hedvig Eleonora Suecia Regina, Swedish queen from the 1700 ‘s who was married to Karl X Gustav.
-The iron urns are made on Näfveqvarnsbruk at Bråviken, about a mile from Mauritzberg.
+The Manor House’s architectural adorations are attributed to Carl Hårleman (1700-1753).
+On the bridge railings there are beautiful iron urns with the initials H E S R. It means Hedvig Eleonora Suecia Regina, the Swedish queen from the 1700s who was married to Karl X Gustav.
+The iron urns are made on Näfveqvarnsbruk at Bråviken, located about a mile from Mauritzberg.

-Over the entrance to the main building is a carved stone kartusch with the Grip-gun, encountered in connection with restoration work at the mid-1800 century.
-The stone is a reinvented remnant of the oldest stone house decoration.
+Over the entrance to the main building is a carved stone cartouche with the Grip crest, encountered in connection with the restoration work at the mid-1800s.
+The stone is a remnant of the oldest stone decoration in the house.

-At the top, above the main door, there is a bell room and a flagrum.
-The clockwork is from the 1200 ‘s and the watch face has only one pointer.
-The glockenspiel is started with 2 heavy plummet, which are pulled up every day.
-One the solder runs the clockwork, the second Bell game.
+At the top, above the main door, there is bell room and flag room.
+The clockwork is from the 1200s and the watch face only has one pointer.
+The glockenspiel is started with 2 heavy plumb lines, which are pulled up every day.
+One plumb runs the clockwork, the second plumb the bell.

-The castle’s northern wing was built together with the main building of Count farmer as late as the 1910 ‘s.
-It is said that he did not want to smush his shoes when he went to the Hunter’s Hall to take his daily meals.
-The castle’s later inhabitants, guests and staff have been grateful for the practical construction of the count.
+The Manor House’s northern wing was connected to with the main building by Count Bonde as late as 1910.
+It is said that he did not want to soil his shoes when he went to the Hunter’s Hall to have his daily meals.
+The Manor Houses later inhabitants, guests and staff have been grateful for the practical construction of the Count.

 From Kulturhem to conference hotel in the 1900 ‘s

-In 1912 the castle was bought by the count and writer Birger Mörner, who made Mauritzberg a cultural home.
-He wrote here his novel “Bråvallhus”, which is a romanticism version of the castle’s history.
-The semicircular staircase leading to the main building was built by District Judge Sjöberg in the 1920 ‘s.
+In 1912 the Manor House was bought by the Count and writer Birger Mörner, who made Mauritzberg a cultural home.
+He wrote his novel “Bråvallhus” here, which is a romanticism version of the Manor House’s history.

-Among the castle’s later countless owners are the Luxor industry which had the castle as a holiday home for the staff 1947-1979 as well as Zanda AB which carried out a thorough rebuilding and renovation of the castle’s two wings during the years 1983-84.
+Among the Manor Houses’ later countless owners are the Luxor industry which used the Manor House as a holiday home for their staff 1947-1979 as well as Zanda AB which carried out a thorough rebuilding and renovation of the Manor Houses’ two wings during the years 1983-84.

-In 1993, the castle’s old stable building was restored to a six-metre-tall, valvated gallery.
+In 1993, the Manor House’s old stable building was restored into a six-metre-tall, valuated gallery.
 Exhibitions and other cultural events, which Liisa Lipsanen has arranged in the Castle Gallery, have attracted audiences from near and far.
-She has saved an old Swedish cultural home and made it the living meeting point that the plant is today.
+She has saved an old Swedish cultural home and made it the lively meeting point that the Manor House is today.

 1565–1592 Councillor and Colonel Mauritz Birgersson Grip, who was married to Countess Edla Stensdotter Lewenhaupt.

-1666–1672 Ebba Grip’sdaughter, Elisabeth Banér, who was married to the county governor Baron Erik Sparre, started building the original main building.
+1666–1672 Ebba Grip’s daughter, Elisabeth Banér, who was married to the county governor Baron Erik Sparre and who started the building of the original main building.

-1672–1682 Claude Roquette, who was raised to nobility as Hägerstierna, finished the construction of the main building.
+1672–1682 Claude Roquette, who was raised into nobility as Hägerstierna and who finished the construction of the main building.

-1682–1697 Christina Hägerstierna, who was married to the envoy Count Johan Ekeblad
+1682–1697 Christina Hägerstierna, who was married to the Count Johan Ekeblad.

 1697–1737 Councillor and Field Marshal Count Claes Ekeblad, who was married to Hedvig Mörner, rebuilt the manor in 1725 after the Russians burned it down during the war in 1719.